nonetheless/Flask-Task-Monitor/README.md

 ```
 ### Your own monitor
-you can use write your own monitor by redis, zookeeper, etcd and more
+You can code your own monitor by redis, zookeeper, etcd and more
 ```python
 from flask_monitor import BaseMonitorInterface class YourMonitor(BaseMonitorInterface):